thisisjonchen/mlnotes/README.md

    - `(DEF)` **Immediate Reward**: $R_1$, the reward for starting out in some state, and we do not apply discount $\gamma$ to it
    - The second term $\gamma max_{a'} Q(s',a')$ represents the future reward
    - Sequence may look like $Q(s,a) = R_1 + \gamma R_2 + \gamma^2 R_3 + \gamma^3 R_4 +...$

+**Difference between Return and State-Action Value**: Return is simply the best (max) state-action value at each state

 ### Random Environment
 In some applications, when you take an action, the outcome is not always completely reliable (in other words, random; stochastic) -- there may be an unaccounted factor.